VT Book Arts Guild “MailB.A.G.” December 2019

 - Make an ornament to share – instruction or directions on how to make are optional.

-- Bring to the meeting, wrapped or unwrapped.
+- Bring to the meeting, wrapped in some manner.

 - Swap for another ornament.